CodaBool/p12-slap/README.md

 # Bugs
 - ~~[running in mount twice](https://stackoverflow.com/a/69076030/15428240)~~ this should be solved now
 - (feature?) you will be able to slap on cards which are burned.
+- clicking start while seated attempts to also drop a card
+- will sit on "Joining game" in menu despite failed ws conn

 # Compression
 MeshoptDecoder is already used in useGLTF loader